 \subsection{Synthetic corpus}

-We build a textual dataset to evaluate the key components of our decoding paradigm in a simple, controlled, and interpretable testbed.
-Using controlled input-completion tasks also allows us to focus LLMs on concepts and their relationships, while testing inputs demanding diverse reasoning from syntactical pattern recognition and key-value association to abstract inference.
+We build a textual dataset to evaluate the core components of our approach within a controlled, and interpretable testbed.
+Using analogy-style tasks guides LLMs toward concepts and their relations, testing diverse reasoning from syntactic patterns and key-value associations to abstract inference.

 \paragraph{Knowledge bases.} This work focuses on analogies, textual inputs representing pairs of concepts connected by the same type of factual, syntactic, or semantic relationship.
 We collect pairs of analogies from two knowledge bases: Google analogy test set~\citep{mikolov2013efficient}, and the Bigger Analogy Test Set (BATS,~\citep{gladkova2016analogy}).
 These span 44 domains across five distinct categories, covering a wide range of factual and linguistic relationships, including analogies related to factual knowledge (e.g., a country's currency), semantic relations (e.g., grammatical gender), and morphological modifiers (e.g., verb+men).
-We also design mathematical analogies using three-digit integers and basic operations such as doubling, cubing, division, and extraction of roots. \paragraph{Textual analogies.} After collecting these pairs, we generate 114,099 distinct textual examples, denoted as $\mathcal{S}$, by combining all possible domain pairings.
+We also design mathematical analogies using three-digit integers and basic operations such as doubling, cubing, division, and extraction of roots.

+\paragraph{Textual analogies.} After collecting these pairs, we generate 114,099 distinct textual examples, denoted as $\mathcal{S}$, by combining all possible domain pairings.
 Each training example is formatted as: